cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 ## The Journey

 When I moved to Singapore in 2006, my main objective is to start my own tech startup business and chase my dream.
 I work hard and grab every little opportunities offered to me that allow me to learn and grow my skills and career while working for companies.
-I always hungry to learn.
+I am always hungry to learn.
 Learning never stops.
 I still remember vividly my first ever experience attending [Barcamp 4 conference in 2009](http://barcamp.org/w/page/401626/BarCampSingapore4).

 ### Career as a Full Stack Software Engineer